About One-to-One Therapy

 Psychotherapy provides a safe space where you can think about the way you are living your life now, and your hopes for the future.
 I am committed to providing therapy in a confidential and non-judgemental way.

 When you make a decision to come for therapy, I will carry out an assessment with you to help us understand how your past experiences and relationships may be affecting your life today.
 We think about how you experienced your parents, grand-parents, siblings, friends, and people who were important to you in some way.
 This might include teachers, mentors or colleagues.

 We also think about experiences which may have been difficult or traumatic for you, such as bullying, family changes or the death of someone close.
-We will then explore how your experience of the relationships between significant people in your life, such as parents, friends or siblings, may have influenced the ‘script’ by which you now live your own life.
+We will then explore how your experience of the relationships between significant people in your life, such as parents, siblimgs, friends and partners, may have influenced the ‘script’ by which you now live your own life.